mattiamtzlr/ratatoskr/README.md

 ### Chassis

 Insert the inverted (!) ball-caster into the cutout in the front.
-You'll probably have to sand this quite a bit, as it's designed to be press-fit.
+You will probably have to sand this quite a bit, as it is designed to be press-fit.
 Mount the ToF sensors as shown below to the chassis using 2x M2 5mm screws each.